tankin/Python_Demo/README.md

 ## Common
-supply files and directories manipulations, convenient for actions on files and directories.
+Util.py: supply files and directories manipulations, convenient for actions on files and directories.
+SvnUtil.py: supply svn manipulations, using svn command line, not pysvn